Senator Julia Coleman

 Communities in the eastern portion of Carver County

-Senator Julia Coleman has served in the Minnesota State Senate since her election in 2020.
+Senator Julia Coleman has served in the Minnesota State Senate since her election in 2020, resulting in her becoming the youngest woman ever elected to the Minnesota State Senate.
 She proudly represents Senate District 48, which includes communities in the eastern portion of Carver County.
-Senator Coleman is the Republican lead of the Education Policy Committee and serves as a member of the Transportation Committee.
-Prior to being elected to the Senate, Senator Coleman was the public relations manager for the Medical Alley Association and served on the Chanhassen City Council.
+Senator Coleman is the Republican lead of the Education Policy Committee and serves as an Assistant Minority Leader.
+Prior to being elected to the Senate, Senator Coleman was the public relations manager for Minnesota’s medical device industry and served on the Chanhassen City Council.

-In Senator Coleman’s first legislative session, she authored and passed many bills to provide better resources for students, working mothers, children, and her community.
+In Senator Coleman’s first two terms, she authored and passed many bills to provide better and more efficient resources for students, working mothers, children, and her community.
 Public safety is a top priority of hers as well, supporting safe neighborhoods and those who protect them.

 • Republican Lead, Education Policy